makr11/go-challenge/README.md

 ## How to install and run

 Run the web server by executing this command in the terminal:
+For importing local packages it was required that I place the project inside the go/src/{project}.

 ```
 $ go run main.go